hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Time Range With No Data**

-If a request is made with a time range in which there are no data, the server must respond with an HTTP 200 status code.
-If the requested format is CSV or binary with a header, the header must include the `HAPI 1201` [status code](#hapi-status-codes).
-If the requested output is CSV or binary with no header, the body of the response must be empty.
-If the response is known to be empty before the HTTP headers are sent, the server should modify the HTTP header status line so that it includes `HAPI 1201`.
-For example, the default of
+If a request is made for a time range in which there are no data, the server must respond with an HTTP 200 status code.
+The HAPI [status-code](#hapi-status-codes) must be either `HAPI 1201` (the explicit no-data code) or `HAPI 1200` (everything OK).
+Whle the more specific `HAPI 1201` code is preferred, servers may have a difficult time recognizing the lack of data before issuing the header, in which case the issuing of `HAPI 1200` and the subsequent absence of any data records communicates to clients that everything worked but no data was present in the given interval.
+Any response that includes a header (JSON always does, and CSV and binary when requested) must have this same HAPI status set in the header.
+For CSV or binary responses without a header, the message body should be empty to indicate no data records.

+This example clarifies the ideal case.
+If servers have no data, the everything OK header

 ```
 HTTP/1.1 200 OK
 ```

-should be modified to be
+is acceptable, but the ideal option is to use a more specific header

 ```
 HTTP/1.1 200 OK HAPI 1201 - no data in the interval
 ```

+if the server can detect in time that there is no data.
 This allows clients to verify that the empty body was intended.

 **Time Range With All Fill Values**